jobelanger/osm_completeness/README.md

 3. Re-install the environment using: `conda env create --name envname --file wbenv.yml`

-Windows machines may encounter an issue with the rtree dependency for geopandas, specifically the error `'OSError: could not find or load spatialindex_c-64.dll'` when importing geopandas.
+Windows machines may also encounter an issue with the rtree dependency for geopandas, specifically the error `'OSError: could not find or load spatialindex_c-64.dll'` when importing geopandas.
 The workaround is to find the `core.py` file in the rtree library and change the line:<br>
 ```python
 elif 'conda' in sys.version:
 ```